 Illinois is a "state of mind.”
 Here’s how it can help you improve yours.(Citzenship not necessarily required.)

-Rockford College, in conjunction with the state, awards competitive financial aid packages to students – like you – in the form of grants and scholarships.
+Rockford University, in conjunction with the state, awards competitive financial aid packages to students – like you – in the form of grants and scholarships.
 And you don’t have to be from the Prairie State, either.
-We also offer need-based grants to students from other states, so you can attend Rockford College no matter what state you call home.ILLINOIS FUTURE TEACHERS CORP
+We also offer need-based grants to students from other states, so you can attend Rockford University no matter what state you call home.ILLINOIS FUTURE TEACHERS CORP

 Awards of up to $5,000 per year for a maximum of four semesters.
 In addition, up to $10,000 per year is available to students who choose to teach in a "hard-to-staff” school or teacher shortage discipline.ILLINOIS INCENTIVE FOR ACCESS